DataWanderers/find-a-similar-pro-cyclist/README.md

 ## What?
-A tiny [app](nothing-here-yet) to find similar cyclists to chosen rider.
+A tiny [app](nothing-here-yet) to find similar cyclists given a chosen rider.
 The selection can be filtered based on age and country of origin.

 ## Why?
 This little tool has several applications:
 - Gaming (e.g. Pro Cycling Manager or Wielermanager)
-- It can be used for transfers (to replace a certain rider), or for scouting (to find the next talent within a certain region)
+- Transfers (to replace a certain rider)
+- Scouting (to find the next talent within a certain region)
 - You can simply use it out of curiosity

 There are of course much more advanced tools to use for above purposes, but it can provide quick and initial guidance.